RenchTG/CTF-writeups/DamCTF_2023/baby-review/writeup.md

 ![image](https://user-images.githubusercontent.com/91157382/232248132-d6498cdc-b531-4063-908c-c247c8ed66d4.png)

-Great, leaking addresses is working perfectly, now we can move onto the next step, overwriting the GOT.
+Leaking addresses is working perfectly!
+Now we can move onto the next step, overwriting the GOT.

 Before overwriting anything we need to figure out which function in the GOT to overwrite.
 I know I want system() from the libc to be called, but what function would work best to replace with system.
-Because we are trying to pass the parameter /bin/sh we usually want to choose a function in the GOT that is run with only a single parameter and we have control over that parameter.
-In this case there is no simple gets or puts, but if you think about it there is a function that takes in our input as a parameter and we have already been using it.
+Because we are trying to pass the parameter '/bin/sh' we usually want to choose a function in the GOT that is run with only a single parameter and we have control over that parameter.
+In this case there is no simple gets or puts, but if you think about it, there is a function that takes in our input as a single parameter and we have already been using it.
 Printf!

-That's right, printf is in the GOT, so if we overwrite it with system, we can simply call add_movie again, input /bin/sh as our text.
-Then once we call watch_movie, it won't print /bin/sh, but instead call system and pass it one parameter, which will be our input of /bin/sh.
+That's right, printf is in the GOT, so if we overwrite it with system, we can simply call add_movie again, input '/bin/sh' as our text.
+Then once we call watch_movie, it won't printf our input, but instead call system and pass '/bin/sh' as a paremeter which will pop a shell.

 The last part to figure out is how to use %n and its variations to overwrite the GOT entry for printf with system.
 Well pwntools has a neat function called fmtstr_payload.
 I was not aware of the function during the CTF, but now that I know about it, this is definitely a must have for any printf vulnerability challenge.
 In order to understand it and its parameters better I will show the pwntools documentation entry about it.
 If you'd like to read more about it or see some examples you can find them here: https://docs.pwntools.com/en/stable/fmtstr.html.

 ![image](https://user-images.githubusercontent.com/91157382/232249177-c497f13e-63e6-42c6-bfd9-05102220f1bd.png)

-So this function takes three necessary parameters: offset and writes.
-We don't need to worry about numbwritten in our case as it is good with the default of 0 and write_size refers to the length modifiers I mentioned earlier, preferably we should keep this at byte or short to use %hhn and %hn respectively, but we can keep this parameter at the default write size of byte as it is ok if our payload is a little longer.
+So this function takes two necessary parameters: offset and writes.
+We don't need to worry about numbwritten in our case as it is good with the default of 0 and write_size refers to the length modifiers I mentioned earlier, preferably we should keep this at byte or short to use %hhn and %hn respectively to bypass the %n check, but we can keep this parameter at the default write size of byte as it is fine if our payload is a little longer.

 To figure out what our offset parameter should be, we need to input some characters and read memory in the same payload and find at what offset we first start to see our characters.

 ![image](https://user-images.githubusercontent.com/91157382/232249609-5502f641-206b-4872-a1d1-1f074dc0d463.png)

 This is quite easy to do and requires no scripting you can just run the binary on its own.
 We see our A's or 0x41 in hex starts to appear at the 10th offset first.
-So offset will be 10 in our script.
+So our offset parameter will be 10 in our script.

 The next parameter writes is simply a dictionary with the format {address: value} of what we want to overwrite.
 So, we want to overwrite the GOT entry for printf which can be easily found with pwntools like so: `elf.got['printf']` and we want to overwrite it with the address of system in our libc file which can be found like like this: `libc.symbols['system']`.

 We now have everything we need and just have to put it all together in a script.
-To the end of the script to find leaks I added:
+I added the following to the end of my previous leaks script:
 ```python
 elf.address = binBase
 libc.address = libcBase